jdutel42/pDC-Antiviral-Splicing/README.md

 ### Context

-Since last decades, cities expansion and human activities have led humans to interact with more and more species that we haven't face yet.
-This interaction with different species show us that zoonoses (like virus with CoVID19) can appear.
-So, understanding immune system mechanisms, espacially in the context of virus infection have became a public health issue.
-In human species, virus infection are mostly managed by immune cells called plasmacytoïd dendritic cells (pDC).
-Thoses cells are huge producers of type 1 interferon, a very efficient alarming cytokine that put cells in a virus aware state, ready to resist to virus infection [[1]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10298684/).
+Since the last few decades, urban expansion and human activities have led humans to interact with more and more species that we have ever face yet.
+This interaction with different species shows us that zoonoses (like virus CoVID19) can appear.
+So, understanding immune system mechanisms, especially in the context of viral infection have become a public health issue.
+In human species, viral infections are mostly managed by immune cells called plasmacytoid dendritic cells (pDC).
+Thoses cells are huge producers of type 1 interferon, a very efficient alarming cytokine that put cells in a virus-aware state, ready to resist viral infection [[1]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10298684/).
 Several other proteins are synthetised by pDC, and this will allow a very specific immune response against the virus.
-Thus, in context of virus infection, these proteins produced by pDC are essential and so, really regulated.
-Among these regulatory mechanisms, alternative splicing remodelling could explain how pDC can adapt their response according to the virus they face.
-Such mechanisms have already been showned in others immune cells [[2]](https://pubmed.ncbi.nlm.nih.gov/34905508/) [[3]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7230527/) [[4]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7912025/), but actually, mechanisms in pDC aren't still well known.
+Thus, in context of viral infection, these proteins produced by pDC are essential and so, really regulated.
+Among these regulatory mechanisms, alternative splicing remodeling could explain how pDC can adapt their response according to the virus they face.
+Such mechanisms have already been showned in other immune cells [[2]](https://pubmed.ncbi.nlm.nih.gov/34905508/) [[3]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7230527/) [[4]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7912025/), but as of now, mechanisms in pDC aren't well known.

 ### Dataset description

-In order to see if pDC present alternative splicing remodelling in context of virus infection, we have in our possession, a full dataset of RNA sequencing of pDC, according different conditions of stimulation.
+In order to see if pDC presents alternative splicing remodeling in the context of viral infection, we have in our possession a full dataset of RNA sequencing of pDC, following different conditions of stimulation.
 We use here Baby Hamster Kidney (BHK) cells infected with Dengue virus.
-Here, BHK cells are necessary to activate pDC as pDC can't be directly infected by virus (due to his high proportion of type 1 interferon produced).
+Here, BHK cells are necessary to activate pDC, as pDC can't be directly infected by virus (due to its high proportion of type 1 interferon produced).
 One set of samples are RNA from pDC activated by direct interaction with infected BHK cells via the formation of an interferogenic synapse [[5]](https://pubmed.ncbi.nlm.nih.gov/31003939/).
-The other set of sample are RNA from pDC activated by indirect interaction with the culture medium of infected BHK cells.
-For each set of sample we dispose of a non-infected condition (pDC interaction (direct or indirect) with a non-infected BHK cells) and a control condition (none interactions (either direct or indirect) between pDC and BHK cells).
-Moreover, non-infected condition is not the same as control condition because with this 2 separeted conditions this will allow us to discard any effect of pDC-BHK intection itself (regardless of the infection state of BHK cells) on the alternative splicing, who could bias our analysis.
-Finally, for every conditions, we have several biological replicates.
-Some of them are from a 2020 experiment but the major part of sample are from a 2023 experiment.
+The other set of samples are RNA from pDC activated by indirect interaction with the culture medium of infected BHK cells.
+For each set of samples, there is also a non-infected condition (pDC interaction (direct or indirect) with a non-infected BHK cells) and a control condition (no interaction (direct or indirect) between pDC and BHK cells).
+Moreover, the non-infected condition is not the same as the control condition.
+With these 2 separated conditions, we will be able to discard any effect of pDC-BHK interaction itself (regardless of the infection state of BHK cells) on the alternative splicing, which could create bias in our analysis.
+Finally, for every condition, we have several biological replicates.
+Some of them are from a 2020 experiment but the majorirty of the samples are from a 2023 experiment.

-Here is a summary scheme
+Here is a summary scheme:
 ![img/Dataset_description.png](img/Dataset_description.png)

 ### Aims of this project

-Problematics for the project are first :
+Questions raised for the project are:

-1. Does quality and depth of dataset provide are sufficient to detect any signal of differential alternative splicing between conditions ?
+1. Are the quality and depth of the dataset sufficient to detect signals of differential alternative splicing between conditions?

-And if so :
+And if so:

-2. Is there alternative splicing remodelling between conditions ?
-And which genes are concerned ?
+2. Is there alternative splicing remodelling between conditions?
+And which transcripts are concerned?

-To respond to theses question asked by project leaders, we have set up a complete RNAseq analysis pipeline.
-But before that we have performed advanced preliminary analysis.
+To respond to these question asked by our project leaders, we have set up a complete RNAseq analysis pipeline.
+But before that, we have performed advanced preliminary analysis.